Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - The client needs to pass the contact details for the server before the Connect Primitive is called.
 - The server needs to inform the TCP of the address that it wants to listen on.
 This is used by the Bind Primitive.

-Occasional there is a need to pass information in the reverse direction i.e. TCP to Application layer.
+Occasionally, there is a need to pass information in the reverse direction i.e. TCP to Application layer.
 This will be looked at another time.

 All addressing information, regardless of direction, must be:
 - Of the correct byte order (discussed shortly) and,